 • Reese’s Pieces – adds a crunchy texture and burst of peanut butter flavor.

-• M&M’s – look for the “Ghoul’s Mix,” which is a combination of bright Halloween colors (lime green, orange and purple).
+• M&M’s – look for the “Ghoul’s Mix,” which is a combination of bright Halloween colors (lime green, orange, and purple).

-• Halloween sprinklessomething like this, which is a combination of jimmies, nonpareils and confetti shapes is ideal.
+• Halloween sprinkles – something like this, which is a combination of jimmies, nonpareils, and confetti shapes, is ideal.

-How to Make Halloween Cookies
+How To Make Homemade Halloween Cookies

 A glass bowl of a stand mixer filled with creamed butter and sugar, and egg and vanilla extract.